logicalperson0/alx-higher_level_programming/0x0A-python-inheritance/README.md

 3-is_kind_of_class.py: Function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class

+4-inherits_from.py: Function that returns True if the object is an instance of a class that inherited from the specified class